 It is that time of year when we all wipe the dust off our crystal balls and peek into the future.
-CTS asked industry experts from all sectors for their views on what will be making an impact in the world of manufacturing next year – so here they are in no particular order
+CTS asked industry experts from all sectors for their views on what will be making an impact in the world of manufacturing in 2020 – so here they are in no particular order:

 It may seem strange to pick up on disruption as a trend for 2020, not least because it encompasses many separate trends such as servitisation, robotisation, AI, automation, and others that are central to the rapid evolution of industrial enterprises in the era of the fourth industrial revolution.